By Lambert Strether of Corrente.

 — Anish Koka, MD (@anish_koka) January 5, 2023

 • “The New Yorker Goes All In on Our Precious Bodily Fluids” [Gregg Gonsalves, The Nation].
 The deck: “Or, how I learned to stop worrying and love the virus.”
 More on Emma Green’s horrid New Yorker article: “A flurry of pieces in mainstream, prestige media outlets like The New Yorker, The New York Times, and The Washington Post—followed by some admiring posts on social media from clinicians who should know better—took things a few steps further at the end of 2022.
 These commentators suggested that those who refuse to forget, move on, and stop paying attention to the pandemic are ‘holdouts,’ ‘hardliners,’ adherents to a ‘fringe politics‘—and, an appellation almost too silly to write, ‘communists.’
 The implication is that people who still care—or care too much—are beyond the pale, and also, perhaps, harboring a touch of danger in what they represent….
 But you also have to wonder: Why target this small group of progressive scientists and activists?
 I suspect it’s because Green wants to make an example of them.
-She has no interest in challenging the government’s response to the pandemic; instead, .” • Sounds like Gonsalves has been reading Bourdieu.
+She has no interest in challenging the government’s response to the pandemic; instead, she wants others to see how The New Yorker can marginalize you for speaking up.” • Sounds like Gonsalves has been reading Bourdieu.

 Maskstravaganza: “The best masks to protect you from the newest XBB.1.5 ‘Kraken’ COVID variant” [New York Post].
 “Want to tame the beast?
 We know we are a broken record, but the best way to do so is with a mask.
 However, not just any mask will do anymore, especially for this current XBB.1.5. strain, now nicknamed Kraken….
 No matter what, masking up is still the way to go, even three years after the pandemic’s start…. • This is, amazingly enough, in the Shopping section, and there seems to be a promotional tie-in with Armbrust American.
 But this is America….